sasjs/adapter/README.md

 ## None of this makes sense.
 How do I build an app with it?

 Ok ok.
-Deploy this [example.html](https://raw.githubusercontent.com/sasjs/adapter/master/example.html) file to your web server, and update `servertype` to `SAS9` or `SASVIYA` depending on your backend.
+Deploy this [example.html](https://raw.githubusercontent.com/sasjs/adapter/master/example.html) file to your web server, and update `servertype` to `SAS9`, `SASVIYA`, or `SASJS` depending on your backend.

 The backend part can be deployed as follows: